mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

     podman run -it tutorial

-We provide a ``run.sh`` you can execute with these two commands, so you can just execute this, and it will build the image and run the container.
+We provide a ``run.sh`` that you can run instead of typing our these commands, which will build the image and run the container.
-It's good practice to put these commands in an executable script like this,
+It's good practice to put these commands in an executable script.

 .. code-block:: sh

     ./run.sh

-Once you run the container, because your ``CMD`` opens up a bash shell, your should see something like,
+Once you run the container, because your ``CMD`` opens up a bash shell, you should see something like,

 .. code-block:: sh